Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Optional (but highly recommended) Waterfall effects module
 ### hasExceededLightSpeed
 Flag to indicate whether or not the vessel has exceeded light speed.
+### consumptionRateMultiplier
+Multiplier used for consumption of resources and MTBF/heat.
 ## Methods